 The biggest positive about the game actually revolves around its usage of Alchemy Points (AP).
 Obtained after every battle, these points can be used to either level up party members, revive incapacitated allies, or level up their equipment.
 The latter foregoes the typical RPG necessity to purchase new equipment in shops, instead allowing players to strengthen their existing swag as much as they would like.

 In the end, Generation of Chaos: Pandora’s Reflection is not a bad title, but one that borrows several elements from well-known genres without fully executing most of them.
 While the presentation is adequate for a small-scale handheld RPG, the dull battle system and ho-hum story keep this title from gaining any notoriety among the PSP’s all star list of quality RPGs, be they turn-based, real-time strategy, or otherwise.

 Note: Generation of Chaos: Pandora's Reflection was reviewed on PSP.
-A physical copy of the game provided by the publisher.
+A physical copy of the game was provided by the publisher/developer.